 Some costs will cover both the rehearsals and the concert.
-Those costs need to be apportioned on a ‘just and reasonable basis’.
+Those costs need to be apportioned on a ‘just, reasonable and consistent basis’.
 Only you can decide how best to implement this in your own case, but an example might be:

 "Our conductor’s termly fee covers 11 rehearsals plus the final concert.
 We have therefore decided to apportion 11/12ths of their fee as qualifying expenditure for our OTR claim."

 Once you have calculated which costs are eligible you can then claim for 80% of those.
 The actual OTR payment you receive will be 25% of that eligible amount.